stratux/stratux-setup/README.md

 The script is currently in beta development.

-Both 1090ES and 978UAT SDR dongles have been tested on an RPi2, an RPi3 (both Raspbian Jessie and Jessie Lite, image resize required for both), and an Odroid-C2 running Ubuntu64-16.04lts-mate.
-All three boards worked with an Edimax EW-7811Un and Odroid Module 0 (Ralink RT5370) Wifi USB adapter, no extra configuration required.
+Both 1090ES and 978UAT SDR dongles have been tested on an RPi2 and RPi3 (for both Raspbian Jessie and Jessie Lite, image resize required for both), and an Odroid-C2 running Ubuntu64-16.04lts-mate.
+All three boards worked with both an Edimax EW-7811Un and an Odroid Module 0 (Ralink RT5370) Wifi USB adapter, no extra configuration required.
 But virtually any natively supported Wifi USB adapter should work.
-The network config default to wlan0 and is not configurable at this time.
+The network config defaults to wlan0 and is not re-configurable at this time.

 Commands to run the setup script: